marcelposdijk/mo-nuxt/content/en/services/schilderwerk.md

 ### Interior painting

-A staircase, the walls, a window section, skirting boards or a ceiling, I provide all indoor painting services.
+A staircase, the walls, a window section, skirting boards or a ceiling.
+I provide all indoor painting services.
 Painting the inside of your property not only offers protection, but also gives you the chance to reflect your own style.
 I am happy to give you advice on, for example, the use of colour in a room, light, trends and different finishes.
 Did you know, for instance, that certain light colours can make a room look bigger by reflecting light?

 Are you curious about my previous work indoors?
 Then take a look at my [portfolio](/portfolio)